Luca-Hu/Todolist_APP/README.md

 To Do List is as a online notepad.
 You can do some basic CRUD operations (create, read, delete).
 And since it using MongoDB Atlas as cloud database, all data will be saved.

-2. AUTO-ADD CUSTOM TITLE TODOLIST
+2. AUTO-CREATE TODOLIST WITH CUSTOM TITLE

 You can create a new todolist with custom title.
 You only need add the title name you want as the URL suffix.
 The system will automatically create a new todolist for you.